rcpsl/PolyARBerNN/README.md

 3. Solver
 -----------------
-PolyAR is capable of solving a general multivariate polynomial constraints defined over a box.
+PolyARBerNN is capable of solving a general multivariate polynomial constraints defined over a box using a neural network guided abstraction refinement procedure.
+The NN model used for the abtraction refinement is located in the "model" folder.

 a) Define the box: